 As part of the Fiscal Year 1992-93 State budget resolution, the State required counties, cities and special districts to shift property tax revenues to school districts by contributing to the Education Revenue Augmentation Fund ("ERAF") in lieu of direct payments to school districts from the State General Fund.
 This transfer is commonly referred to as the "ERAF" shift.
 The Fiscal Year 1993-94 State budget adopted by the State Legislature required a similar shift of property taxes to school districts from local government entities, which shift of property taxes has continued until the Fiscal Year 2004-05.
-The Fiscal Year 2004-05 State budget included a \$1.3 billion shift in local property taxes from cities, counties, special districts and redevelopment agencies to the ERAF accounts for school districts.
-However, the Fiscal Year 2004-05 State budget also included a \$1.136 billion diversion of ERAF funds from school districts and community colleges to local government to offset the reduction in sales tax revenues to local governments to pay debt service on the State's economic recovery bonds.
-The Fiscal Year 2004-05 State budget also contained a \$2.8 billion reduction in ERAF for schools designed to replace the shift of vehicle license fee revenues from local governments to the State, with the State General Fund offsetting these transfers to hold school districts and community colleges harmless.
-See APPENDIX A - "DISTRICT FINANCIAL AND DEMOGRAPHIC INFORMATION-STATE FUNDING OF EDUCATION-State Budget-Tax Shifts and Triple Flip."
+The Fiscal Year 2004-05 State Budget includes a \$1.3 billion shift in local property taxes from cities, counties, special districts and redevelopment agencies to the ERAF accounts for school districts.
+However, the Fiscal Year 2004-05 State Budget also includes a \$1.136 billion diversion of ERAF funds from school districts and community colleges to local government to offset the reduction in sales tax revenues to local